UNIVERSITY OF NEW SOUTH WALES (2014-2019)

 Theme 1: How to acheive genetic diagnoses in the most equitable, acceptable and cost effective manner.

 Theme 2: How to best leverage a genetic diagnosis to improve the life long model of care for individuals with rare conditions.

 Theme 3: How to deliver integrated holistic care that undestands and responds to the mental health, psychosocial, economic and information needs of families and carers of individuals with rare genetic conditions

 Theme 4: How to build and deliver appropriate and respectful genomic services for priority populations including individuals with learning disabilities, from Aboriginal and Torres Strait Islander communities, from regional and rural communities and those who have culturally and linguistically diverse backgrounds and socio-economic disadvantage.

-Moderator for 8 genetic causes of ID/ASD on the Human Disease Gene and GenIDA Websites
+Emma is a moderator for 8 genetic causes of ID/ASD on the Human Disease Gene and GenIDA Websites

 Lecturer for UNSW Medicine (Phase 1 and Phase 3); University of Sydney Masters of Genomic Medicine; RACP Fellowship for Clinical Genetics; University of Sydney Masters of Genetic Counselling.
 Lead Convenor UNSW Short Course Genomics for the Practicing Clinician